 At other times of the year, I always tell you to eat high volume, nutritionally dense, calorie sparse foods.
 Ramadan is an exception, in Ramadan you should aim to eat calorie dense and nutritionally dense foods because of the small feeding window the aim is to get in all the nutrients your body needs within this time.

-This however comes with a caveat and that is providing you're only having one or two meals consisting of mainly good clean wholesome foods and avoiding fried foods and a ton of junk food.
+This however this advice comes with a caveat and that is providing you're only having one or two meals consisting of mainly good clean wholesome foods and avoiding fried foods and a ton of junk food.

 Most people should have no problem getting in 1800 - 2000 calories.
 You can even go as low as 1500 - 1700 without it affecting you in anyway and possibly even see a greater weight loss dependent on activity level of course, if you’re more active consume more calories.